artintelclass/interactive-project-fak250/README.md

-# Louvre Abu Dhabi's Interactive Flute Installation
+# Interactive Flute Installation for a Museum in Abu Dhabi
 The project was to come up with an interactive musical installation for Louvre Abu Dhabi.
 This repo is dedicated to the development of a prototype of the installation.
 It uses a leap motion input to track hand movement and respond accordingly.

 ## Getting Started